Tackett History, Family Crest & Coats of Arms

 - Pleasant Tackett (1803-1886), American politician

-- Elmer Tackett, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1972
+- Elmer Tackett, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Michigan, 1972

-- Eldon Eugene Tackett, American Democrat politician, Candidate for U.S. Representative from California 17th District, 1982; Delegate to Democratic National Convention from California, 1988
+- Eldon Eugene Tackett, American Democratic Party politician, Candidate for U.S. Representative from California 17th District, 1982; Delegate to Democratic National Convention from California, 1988

 - D. C. Tackett, American Republican politician, Alternate Delegate to Republican National Convention from Kentucky, 1900